eduardocardona93/Test-1---iOS-Dev/README.md

 # Test-1---iOS-Dev

-NOTE: Execute it on iPhone 11 or greater
+NOTE: Execute it on Xcode 12.3 or greater, simulate it iPhone 11 or greater

 Eduardo Cardona c0777368